renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-aws-container-registry.md

 (ECR)** is quick and straightforward.
 It will only take a couple of minutes of your time.

-Container registry integrations are available as project add-ons for all Semaphore projects that are set up to use **Docker**.
+Container registry integrations are available for all Semaphore projects that are set up to use **Docker**.
 For more information on how to set up a Docker project on Semaphore, read our documentation page on [setting up continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html).

-Configuring the Amazon EC2 Container Registry (ECR) project add-on will enable you to **push** and **pull** your images without having to log into ECR during builds and deployments.
-This can be done by visiting your project on Semaphore and clicking "Add-ons" in the upper right corner of your screen.
+Configuring the Amazon EC2 Container Registry (ECR) integration will enable you to **push** and **pull** your images without having to log into ECR during builds and deployments.
+This can be done by visiting your project on Semaphore and clicking "Project settings" in the upper right corner of your screen.

 <img src="/docs/assets/img/docker/shared/click-add-ons.png" class="img-responsive img-bordered" alt="Click Project Add-ons">